webrpc/gen-dart/README.md

 | `-client`            | generate client code       | unset (`false`)            |
 | `-server`            | generate server code       | unset (`false`)            |

+### Avoid using Records
+Because Dart [Records do not retain runtime information about their structure](https://github.com/dart-lang/language/issues/2826), it's impossible to reliably convert them to and from JSON.
+For this reason, we strongly advise against using Records in schema objects that have an `any` type (which maps to `dynamic` in Dart).
+In fact, you probably should not ever use the `any` type in your schema because it has ambigious structure which makes its structure meaningless on the other end of the wire.
+If you need a truly unstructured object, consider defining an internal convention and declaring it as a string in the schema.

 ## CONTRIBUTE

 ### Setup